enricsng/Data-Driven-World.github.io/_Notes/Graph_Search.md

 1. Initialize every vertex with the following:
   1.1 set color to white
   1.2 set distance to INF
-  1.3 set parent to NILL
+  1.3 set parent to NULL
 2. start from s vertex:
   2.1 set s' color to grey
   2.2 set s' distance to 0
-  2.3 set s' parent to NILL
+  2.3 set s' parent to NULL
 3. put s into the Queue
 4. As long as Queue is not empty
   4.1 take out one vertex from Queue and store to u